jacobkap/crimebythenumbers/docs/pdf-tables.md

 ![](images/pdf_table_3.PNG)

-Finally, Table 4 is a bit different in it's format.
+Finally, Table 4 is a bit different in its format.
 The rows are now variables and the columns are the locations.
 In this table it doesn't include subsections, only border sections and nationwide total.
 The data it has available are partially a repeat of Table 1 but with more drug types and the addition of the number of drug seizures and some firearm seizure information.
-As this table is formatted differently than the others we won't scrape it in this lesson - but you can use the skills you'll learn to do so yourself.
+As this table is formatted differently than the others, we won't scrape it in this lesson - but you can use the skills you'll learn to do so yourself.

 ![](images/pdf_table_4.PNG)